awslabs/aws-mysql-jdbc/README.md

                 NodeMonitoringConnectionPluginFactory.class.getName())
 ```

-### Reader load-balancing
+### Reader Load Balancing

-The plugin can also load-balance queries among available reader instances by enabling the `loadBalanceReadOnlyTraffic` connection parameter.
+The plugin can also load balance queries among available reader instances by enabling the `loadBalanceReadOnlyTraffic` connection parameter.
 This parameter is disabled by default.
 To enable it, set the following connection parameter:

 ```
 final Properties properties = new Properties();
 properties.setProperty("loadBalanceReadOnlyTraffic", "true");
 ```

-Once this parameter is enabled, queries will be load-balanced among reader instances after calling `setReadOnly(true)` on the Connection object.
-Load-balancing will switch to a new randomly selected reader instance at each transaction boundary.
+Once this parameter is enabled, queries will be load balanced among reader instances after calling `setReadOnly(true)` on the Connection object.
+Load balancing will switch to a new randomly selected reader instance at each transaction boundary.

+### Limitations with Reader Load Balancing

+When reader load balancing is enabled, the read-write splitting plugin will analyze methods and statements executed against the Connection object to determine when the connection is at a transaction boundary.
+This analysis does not support SQL strings containing multiple statements.
+If your SQL strings contain multiple statements, we recommend that you do not enable reader load balancing as the resulting behavior is not defined.

-### Using the Read-Write Splitting Plugin against RDS/Aurora clusters
+### Using the Read-Write Splitting Plugin against RDS/Aurora Clusters

 When using the read-write splitting plugin against RDS or Aurora clusters, the plugin automatically acquires the cluster topology by querying the cluster.
 Because of this functionality, you do not have to supply multiple instance URLs in the connection string.
 Instead, supply just the URL for the initial instance to which you're connecting.

-### Using the Read-Write Splitting Plugin against non-RDS clusters
+### Using the Read-Write Splitting Plugin against Non-RDS Clusters

 If you are using the read-write splitting plugin against a cluster that is not hosted on RDS or Aurora, the plugin will not be able to automatically acquire the cluster topology.
 Instead, you must supply the topology information in the connection string as a comma-delimited list of multiple instance URLs.
 The first instance in the list must be the writer instance: